CloudQuery is joining env zero! We're moving from data to decisions.

 }

-• the depNameTemplate is the friendly name we'll see in PRs for the plugins.
-Our example simply uses the kind and plugin names from the capture group but feel free to use your own.
+• depNameTemplate is the friendly name shown in Renovate PRs.
+Our example uses the kind and plugin capture groups — adjust to whatever makes sense for your team.

 Summary #